daniluus/daniluus/README.md

 - I live in 🇧🇷, southeast :cold_face: 🌨️
 - Currently, I've been working as an _Incident Management Analyst_ at __Orange__ 🍊
-- But I’ve been looking for an opportunity as a Front-end developer. 👀
+- But I’ve been looking for an opportunity as a `Front-end developer`. 👀
 - I've been learning more about Javascript's world. 🌱

 ## Connect with me: